unwild/SimpleTableCellEditor/README.md

 #### Simple Jquery based table td editor
 *SimpleTableCellEditor requires JQuery*

 Allow table content to be edited clientside, with a click inside editable cell.
-A 'cell:edited' event is triggered if the cell content has been edited.
+A 'cell:edited' event is triggered if the cell content has been edited and the content changed.

 ## Events
 * "cell:edited" event contains :